tmfarrell/tmfarrell.github.io/index.md

 layout: page
 title: About
 ---
-Biomedical/ bioinformatics engineer with interests at the intersection of bioeng/ biomedicine/ health and computation/ automation.
+Biomedical data engineer and manager with interests at the intersection of bioeng/ biomedicine/ health and computation/ automation.